bliss/hosted-whmcs/README.md

 Optional.
 If not specified templates_compiledir defaults to templates_c

-#### SERVER_NAME
+#### DOMAIN

 By default, virtual host server name is not set.
-Just pass environment variable SERVER_NAME to set it (it's required for license verification)
+Just pass environment variable DOMAIN to set it (it's required for license verification)

 #### PHP Errors